 The identity of the pseudonymous inventor of Bitcoin, Satoshi Nakamoto, has somehow managed to remain a secret during the ten years during which his experimental digital currency skyrocketed to worldwide attention.
-Theories abound that have identified Nakamoto-sama as one or several people living here, there or anywhere.
+Theories abound that have identified Nakamoto-san as one or several people living here, there or anywhere.
 If there is some consensus that the fictitious Nakamoto is a male individual whose native language is English, there are nonetheless those who maintain that there is a real Japanese individual named Satoshi Nakamoto who lives somewhere in his native country.

 There is a reason for his anonymity, and a reason he’s been able to maintain it.
 (For reasons soon to become apparent, I’m going with the male native English-speaker hypothesis.)

 Bitcoin was conceived to be decentralized, and ruled through the consensus of a network of nodes operating independently from each other.
 A Father of Bitcoin would inevitably possess centralizing powers and, just as inevitably, end up running the show.
 For the decentralized blockchain scheme to work, the creator of the currency had to retreat into the shadows once the currency was launched.
-That is precisely what Nakamoto-sama did – despite rumors of the existence of a treasure trove of billions of dollars’ worth of Bitcoin that he cannot claim without unmasking himself.
+That is precisely what Nakamoto-san did – despite rumors of the existence of a treasure trove of billions of dollars’ worth of bitcoin that he cannot claim without unmasking himself.

-Nakamoto-sama stepped back very shortly after the launch of the currency, and relinquished the keys to the kingdom to a foundation charged with ensuring that bitcoin code remains law (bitcoin.org).
+Nakamoto-san stepped back very shortly after the launch of the currency, and relinquished the keys to the kingdom to a foundation charged with ensuring that bitcoin code remain law (bitcoin.org).
 That explains his continuing ability to maintain his anonymity.
 The longer he stayed in what had become a public picture, the more likely his identity would have been revealed.
 He thus chose to evaporate into the shadows in which he remains to this day.